nmalinow/nmalinow.github.io/collegetownprices.md

 ### Defining Quarters

-Using the US DoC GDP data, I returned the quarter values with year in an easily usable string format when I found the start of the recession.
+Using the GDP data and the definition of a quarter as described in the background, I returned the quarter values with year in an easily usable string format when I found the start of the recession.
 ```
 def get_recession_start():
 #    '''Returns the year and quarter of the recession start time as a